vot/docs/MacTips.md

 killall SystemUIServer
 ```

-The above Cmds will create Screenshots directory on your Desktop and start saving them there.
+The above commands will create Screenshots directory on your Desktop and start saving them there.

 <!--
 <br /><br />